Information and resources regarding SWVCTC and the COVID-19 (Coronavirus)

 Program Outcomes

 Degree and certificate programs of study have identified program-specific outcomes.
 These program outcomes reflect those competencies that students will possess and demonstrate upon graduation.
 The program outcomes reflect those areas of knowledge, skills, and professional dispositions valued by workplace employers and other stakeholders.
 Degree programs measure both General Education competency and program-specific outcomes attainment, while certificate programs predominately measure program-specific outcomes attainment.
 Program Outcomes are listed under degrees or certificates.
+In summary, the program outcomes are Southern’s contract with all stakeholders and reflect those competencies that students will possess and demonstrate upon graduation.

 All courses offered at Southern identify those specific outcomes that drive the content and learning activities within the course.
-The Course Student Learning Outcomes are listed in the individual course syllabi.
+The Course Student Learning Outcomes are listed in the individual course syllabi

 Assessment Reports